Article Translations: (Spanish)

-One of these diseases is necrotizing enterocolitis (nek-roh-TIE-zing en-ter-oh-coh-LIE-tis), the most common and serious intestinal disease among preemies.
-Necrotizing enterocolitis (NEC) happens when tissue in the small or large intestine is injured or begins to die off.
-This causes the intestine to become inflamed or, in rare cases, develop a hole (perforation).
+Necrotizing enterocolitis (nek-roh-TIE-zing en-ter-oh-coh-LIE-tis), or NEC, is the most common and serious intestinal disease among premature babies.
+It happens when tissue in the small or large intestine is injured or inflamed.
+This can lead to death of intestinal tissue and, in rare cases, a hole (perforation) in the intestinal wall.